Elizabeta Ejupi: England U15 and Albania

 In 2009, Ejupi became part of England U15 with which she made her debut in a match against Germany U15.
-On 5 November 2011, she received her first senior international call-up from Albania for the friendly match against Macedonia, and made her debut in the nation's second ever international match after being named in the starting line-up.
+On 5 November 2011, she received her first senior international call-up from Albania for a friendly match against Macedonia, and made her debut in the nation's second ever international match after being named in the starting line-up.

 Kosovo

 On 11 June 2021, Ejupi received a call-up from Kosovo for a four-day training camp in Hajvalia.
 She was planned to be called up from Kosovo in September 2021 for the 2023 FIFA Women's World Cup qualification matches against Albania and Norway, but due to problems with documentation, namely the lack of passport, could not be part of the national team.
-Her debut with Kosovo came on 12 April 2022 in a 2023 FIFA Women's World Cup qualification match against Belgium after coming on as a 46th minute substitute in place of Argnesa Rexhepi.
+Her debut with Kosovo came on 12 April 2022 in a 2023 FIFA Women's World Cup qualification match against Belgium when she came on as a 46th-minute substitute for Argnesa Rexhepi.

 Personal life

-Ejupi at the age of three together with her parents and brother due to the Kosovo War was displaced as a refugee in London.
+Ejupi was displaced as a refugee at the age of three along with her parents and brother due to the Kosovo War and the family came to London.